Flag-Smasher: LMD

+Grant Rogers

+After Grant Rogers' identity as Captain Krakoa is exposed, he adopts the Flag-Smasher mantle for himself when he greets his supporters outside of the courthouse.

 Powers and abilities

 The Flag-Smasher is an athletic man who is a gifted hand-to-hand combatant with great proficiency in the martial art of shotokan karate-do.
 He is also a brilliant terrorist strategist, and has fluency in English, French, German, Russian, Italian, Japanese, and Esperanto.

 ULTIMATUM personnel have supplied him with a number of weapons and other devices, including a flame-throwing pistol, a teargas gun, a spiked mace, a shield, jet-propelled skis used for flight, teleportation devices, submarines, and rocket-propelled hovercraft.

 Other versions

-The limited comic book series "Spider-Geddon" features an Earth-138 version of Karl Morgenthau known as Captain Anarchy.
-This version sports an outfit similar to Captain America's, wields an unbreakable shield, and is empowered by a Super-Insurgent Serum.
-He fights the Annihilation Wave when Spider-Punk shows up and asks him for a tape.
-Despite interference from a member of the Annihilation Wave, Captain Anarchy is able to give it to him just as Kang the Conglomerator shows up in an attempt to kidnap Spider-Punk.
-However, Captain Anarchy is able to hold off Kang while Spider-Punk gets away.
-When Kang is defeated by Spider-Punk and the Hulk, he states that Captain Anarchy is not marketable and died old while Spider-Punk died young.
+An alternate universe variant of Karl Morgenthau from Earth-138 called Captain Anarchy appears in Edge of Spider-Geddon #1.
+This version is an ally of Spider-Punk who sports an outfit similar to Captain America's, wields an unbreakable shield, and is empowered by a Super-Insurgent Serum.